CP1404/Practicals/prac_08/README.md

 - You should be able to type a number in the text entry field.

-- Pressing the "Convert" button should calculate the conversion from miles to kilometres and display this in the bottom label.
-(Oops, "m" in the screenshot is not a good abbreviation for "miles".
-Why not?)
+- Pressing the "Convert" button should calculate the conversion from miles to kilometres.

-- Pressing the Up or Down buttons should make this (miles) number go up/down by 1
+- Pressing the Up or Down buttons should make the miles number go up or down by 1.

     - Note: You can handle both of these with the same function by passing a value, e.g.,
       `handle_increment(-1)`